The "Jeune Cinéma" section, support for discovery

 Created in 1998 under the initiative of Gilles Jacob and initially known as the "Cinéfondation", the "Jeune Cinéma" section is dedicated to young creators.
 Through three main actions, it supports the film projects of young directors; from scriptwriting to recognizing their work on the international scale, to searching for financial support.

 20 short and medium-length films from film schools in the Official Selection at Cannes

-Every year, the LA CINEF Selection, in its search for new talent, selects fifteen to twenty short and medium-length films submitted by film schools from all four corners of the globe.
+Every year, LA CINEF Selection, in its search for new talent, selects fifteen to twenty short and medium-length films submitted by film schools from all four corners of the globe.

-Each year more than 2 000 student films are sent to the LA CINEF Selection, their number being a testimony of the diversity and dynamism of the young international cinematographic creation.
+Each year more than 2 000 student films are sent to LA CINEF Selection, their number being a testimony of the diversity and dynamism of the young international cinematographic creation.
 Since 1998 more than 410 films from more than a hundred schools in the world have been selected.

 12 directors each year are invited to write their screenplay in Paris